 AEMO's approach for estimating costs includes technologies that are commercial or have been demonstrated at a large scale.
 For this reason, synchronous condensers are used as a proxy for estimating system strength costs.
-While AEMO expects that alternative technologies, such as grid-forming inverters, are likely to improve system strength in future, their performance and cost are uncertain.
+While AEMO expects that alternative technologies, such as grid-forming inverters, are likely to improve system strength in future, their performance and costs are still developing.
+This provides a robust approach to assessing the need for future network investment, as alternative technologies would only be considered when more optimal than the proxy.uncertain.